 Furthermore, keep the number of questions to under 10 and use personal pronouns (it generates 6.5x more leads).
 Also, try to bring variation in the answer input mode.
 One thing you can experiment with on the Outgrow app is the question type.
 You can go for multi-select (when more than one answer options are correct) or a single-select checkbox option, add a slider, or use the drop-down.
 More on various input modes in this post.

 For every right and wrong answer, you can also give feedback.
-This will help the user learn on-the-go!
+This will help the user learn on the go!
 If you don’t want to reveal it after every question, you can give them a “short answer key” to view the answers at the end of the quiz.

 Report card time, fellas!

-E.V.E.R.Y.O.N.E. dreads result time!
+E.V.E.R.Y.O.N.E. dreads result in time!
 Remember how it was back in school?
-If it was good we let the whole world know, but if it was remotely negative or not at par with our expectations, we hid it.
+If it was good we let the whole world know, but if it was remotely negative or not on par with our expectations, we hid it.
 Also, we’d compare our friend’s score with ours just to know if we’d done better or worse!
 It’s the same with online quizzes.

 The final result of the quiz should be uplifting and encouraging so that they can revel in their hard-earned internet fame!
 The more positive emotions you evoke, the higher the chances of the results being shared (and more people know about it)!
-Just keep it quirky and preferably accompanied by a high-res image, video or a graph.
+Just keep it quirky and preferably accompanied by a high-res image, video, or graph.